bridging hardware and software via object-oriented python and pyserial — demonstrated in the completed arduino data bridge project.

 about

-technical interests
+technical roadmap

-- real-time firmware
+- real-time embedded firmware

 - hardware-aware algorithms